 Guidelines are provided to help you get started.
 The guidelines include sample schedules, suggested topics and many fun ideas for the camp environment.
 These guidelines can be used for youth and adult camps.

-Organizers may choose to have their camp accredited through our University Program or if run by a GMO they might be eligible for the National Education Initiative.
+Organizers may choose to have their camp accredited through our University Program or if run by a GMO they might be eligible for the GMO Education Initiative.
 By doing this, eligible attendees could earn education credits.

 The USDF Online Store has many books, DVD and other products on dressage, horse/rider health, musical freestyle, pas de deux, quadrille and other topics.
 If you are a USDF Member, you may be eligible for a discount.